CUPUM/cupum.github.io/_posts/2023-03-10-research_day_inclusion.md

 IA et Finance Durable: Patricia Gautrin – Algora Lab L’éthique de l’intelligence artificielle: Martin Gibert – CRÉ

-For information :
-Cassandre Chatonnier
-Postdoctoral researcher
-UNESCO Chair in Urban Landscape at the University of Montreal
 Email: cassandre.chatonnier@umontreal.ca

  This event takes place thanks to the support from the New Frontiers in Research Fund and the Sid Lee Architecture Fund.